pytroll/satpy/doc/source/readers.rst

 Load data
 =========

-Datasets in SatPy are identified by certain pieces of metadata set during data loading.
+Datasets in Satpy are identified by certain pieces of metadata set during data loading.
 These include `name`, `wavelength`, `calibration`, `resolution`, `polarization`, and `modifiers`.
 Normally, once a ``Scene`` is created requesting datasets by `name` or `wavelength` is all that is